platformsh/platformsh-docs/docs/src/administration/users.md

 6. If necessary, accept that adding a user increases your bill.
 7. Click **Add user**.

+The user is added to your organization.

+If the user is already a member of your organization, you can add them by following these steps:

+1. Navigate to your organization or a project in it.
+2. Open the user menu (your name or profile picture).
+3. Click **Users**.
+4. For the user you want to add, click **{{< icon more >}} More**.
+5. Click **Add to project**.
+6. Select the project you want to add and their permissions
+7. Click **Save**.

 {{< /codetabs >}}

 Once you add a user to a project, they receive an email with instructions.